MJaloui/MJaloui/README.md

 ## Objective
 [Provide Objective - Remove this afterwards]]

-My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+As a Senior QA Tester, my extensive career in problem-solving, analysis, and safeguarding has sparked my curiosity and love for Cybersecurity.
+I'm excited to transition into a Security Analyst role, where I continue to protect digital environments.

 ## Skills
 [Provide skills and associated project.
 Make sure to hyperlink the project - Remove this afterwards]]